hjdhjd/homebridge-unifi-protect/docs/FeatureOptions.md

 To specify the scope of an option, you append the option with `.MAC`, where `MAC` is the MAC address of either a UniFi Protect controller or a camera.
 If you don't append a MAC address to an option, it will be applied globally, unless a more specifically scoped option is specified elsewhere.
 The plugin will log all devices it encounters and knows about, including MAC addresses.
 You can use that to guide what features you would like to enable ot disable.

-The `options` setting is an array of strings used to customize feature options.
-The available feature options are:
+The `options` setting is an array of strings used to customize Feature Options in your `config.json`.
+I would encourage most users, however, to use the [Homebridge webUI](https://github.com/oznu/homebridge-config-ui-x), to configure Feature Options as well as other options in this plugin.
+It contains additional validation checking of parameters to ensure the configuration is always valid.

+These Feature Options are available on ***all*** UniFi Protect devices available through this plugin:

 | Option                                        | Description
 |-----------------------------------------------|----------------------------------